-The operating organization should identify the potential internal hazards that might arise during maintenance, testing, surveillance, and inspection activities.
+The operating organization should identify the potential hazards that might arise during maintenance, testing, surveillance and inspection activities.
 These hazards should be taken into account when developing the programme for hazard management.
-Hazard management issues should be related to the programmeconsidered when developing programmes for maintenance, testing, surveillance and inspection.
+Hazard management should be related to the programme for maintenance, testing, surveillance and inspection.